 If you have any risk factors, we would recommend that you have a Full Eye Examination which includes; pupil dilation to aid optic disc assessment, threshold visual field analysis (rather than screening), Retinal photography and OCT scans of the Optic Disc.
 OCT scanning allows us to monitor subtle changes in the retinal nerves and detect Glaucoma at a much earlier stage.
 This is vital in preventing irreparable sight loss.

 Many patients are referred to Ophthalmology departments unnecessarily and by refining our referrals using these additional procedures, we can help GPs & Ophthalmologists to efficiently prioritise their patients for treatment.

 Is there anything else that you need to know?
-Why not just click "ask us a question" or contact us by e-mail firstname.lastname@example.org or telephone 0191 265 9898.
-If you would like to go ahead and book an appointment, click the menu above.
+Why not just click "ask us a question" at the bottom of the page or contact us by e-mail at firstname.lastname@example.org or telephone on 0191 265 9898.
+If you would like to go ahead and book an appointment, click the menu above